fs-melo/CNN_Relation_Extraction/README.md

 # CNN_Relation_Extraction
+It contains the source code of my master's dissertation on the implementation of Extraction of relationships from unstructured data based on deep learning and distant supervision.

 In this project, we provide our implementations of a low dimensional CNN for Relation_Extraction based in [deeplearning4nlp-tutorial](https://github.com/UKPLab/deeplearning4nlp-tutorial/tree/master/2017-07_Seminar/Session%203%20-%20Relation%20CNN/code), however we use dataset created by distant supervision.

 The CNN architecture was implemented was inspired by [Nguyen et al. 2015] and [Zeng et al., 2014].